 For My Sunday Song # 37, I chose “The Other Side” by Colton Dixon.
 The song is off his new album “Identity” and if you haven’t heard it, be prepared to be impacted.
 Colton is a former American Idol contestant who has found his calling in Christian Music.
 This is his third album and it is an ambitious album to say the least.
-I believe he has delivered a stellar collection of songs (Review coming next week).
+I believe he has delivered a stellar collection of songs (See review HERE).

 The song, “The Other Side”, has impacted me greatly.
 The song is about not fearing death and how beautiful the other side is after death.
-Here is Colton discussing the meaning behind the song.
+Here is Colton and his wife discussing the meaning behind the song.

 Continue reading “My Sunday Song – “The Other Side” by Colton Dixon”